 “I felt alone far too much during all of my trauma.
 I began writing to feel less alone, but the blessing was in doing so, I helped and continue to help, so many others.
-Having a survivor come up to me and say, ‘I don’t feel alone anymore,’ is one of the greatest things I could ever hear, and it shows that I’m doing exactly what I am meant to do.
+Having a survivor come up to me and say, ‘I don’t feel alone anymore,’ is one of the greatest things I could ever hear.

 I do believe we go through things for a reason.
 I know now, that I lived through my horrific experiences so that I can turn around and help others on their journey.

 I was born Lakota, I come from a place, from a people and from a strong history.
 A Lakota Winyan (woman) never gives up.
-There is a saying, ‘Don’t get mad, get even.
-I don’t believe in that, I believe in, “Success is the best revenge.”
-There is no success to be found in giving up, in believing the lies you’ve been told about your value as a person; in curling up and hiding in your victimhood.”
+The world can be a tough place but I believe that success is the best revenge.
+There is no success to be found in giving up.”

 She has published several essays in various anthologies, written for the Canadian Magazine “Life As a Human” as well as been a guest writer on topics involving the Indian Child Welfare Act.
 As an undergraduate, she was awarded a research grant from the National Council on Undergraduate Research, named a Who’s Who Among Colleges and Universities, and traveled as a working writer while she was a full-time undergraduate student.